-Since every muscle releases an electrical signal when performing an action, quantifying such actions would give us insights into how the GI tract is functioning.
-Historically, these signals could not be accurately detected non-invasively.
-Now however, G-Tech has cracked the code!
-The G-Tech system accurately records and processes electrical muscle signals measured by patch electrodes to characterize the activity of the main digestive organs under normal daily conditions.
-By identifying the specific source and nature of the dysfunction, it will enable physicians to effectively target their therapies, bringing relief to patients much faster and at a lower cost.
-The patch collects millions of data points a day and is even capable of monitoring effects between different meals; e.g. ones that are high in fat versus high in protein.
-This means that its applications are not limited to patients seeking treatment, but to every day nutritional hurdles as well.
+The GTech Medical system accurately records and processes electrical muscle signals measured by patch electrodes to characterize the activity of the main digestive organs under normal daily conditions.
+Identifying the specific source and nature of the dysfunction will enable physicians to effectively target their therapies, bringing relief to patients much faster and at a lower cost.

 Steve Axelrod, the CEO and President of G-Tech Medical, has used the device himself, to gather data on his diet and GI functionality.
-With a PhD in Elementary Particle Physics from Yale, a Post-doc from Stanford, an extensive background in medical devices, and a daughter with Crohn’s disease, Axelrod is well equipped and excited to bring this incredible innovation to market.
+With a Ph.D. in Elementary Particle Physics from Yale, a Post-doc from Stanford, an extensive background in medical devices, and a daughter with Crohn’s disease, Axelrod is well-equipped and excited to bring this incredible innovation to market.

-Patients may also develop post-operative ileus, an unpredictable condition where there is an additional delay of several days.
+Patients may also develop postoperative ileus, an unpredictable condition where there is an additional delay of several days.
 Lengthened hospital stays are unpleasant and risky for the patient, as well as costly for the healthcare system.
 With motor activity data from the patch, however, a patient can be fed based on when bowel activity restarts, and potentially get discharged earlier as a result.